Shrey-Joshi/Robo_Ramsey/README.md

 On Windows, Mac, and Linux you can head to the install page "https://git-scm.com/downloads".

-You can also add git after install yarn with `yarn add git`.
+You can also add git after installing yarn with `yarn add git`.

 ## Git Usage